Resources - Organizations, Groups, & Websites

-Orton-Gillingham of Minnesota: Orton Gillingham of Minnesota (OGM) provides teachers, tutors and parents with quality training and practicum supervision in the Orton-Gillingham Approach to teaching reading, spelling and writing.
+Orton-Gillingham of Minnesota: Orton Gillingham of Minnesota (OGMN) provides teachers, tutors and parents with quality training and practicum supervision in the Orton-Gillingham Approach to teaching reading, spelling and writing.
 Classes are offered by professionals who have been training in the Twin Cities area for over two decades.
-OGM also provides information about dyslexia and learning disabilities as well as referrals to practitioners trained in the Orton-Gillingham Approach.
+OGMN also provides information about dyslexia and learning disabilities as well as referrals to practitioners trained in the Orton-Gillingham Approach.

 Affordable Colleges Online: With the advances of adaptive technologies and trend toward progressive legislation, prospective college students with disabilities now have countless resources available to make their transition to postsecondary education less stressful.
 On this website, find specific information and resources on a variety of different disabilities, learn how to make the transition into the workforce easier, and find out what your legal rights on campus are.

 GoGrads: GoGrad.org is dedicated to matching students to the perfect graduate degree program, helping them begin their journey towards a more fulfilling career.
 GoGrad.org recently completed a new guide, titled Graduate School Success for Students with Disabilities.
 The guide highlights scholarships, available resources and expert insight for completing an advanced degree.